 Check the weather forecast

 Plan your clothing accordingly.
-If the weather is unpredictable, you might want to consider a layering solution.
+If the weather is unpredictable, you might consider a layering solution.

 Download and study the course